nuno-cunha-dev/percentile-rank-merchants-api/readme.md

 ### Description
-This system is horizontally scalable because it can handle an increasing number of requests when creating new instances.
+This system is horizontally scalable because it can handle an increasing number of requests when creating new instances behind a load balancer.
 These instances are configured to fetch user percentiles to a cache.
 In this case, I used redis, because it acts as a fast key-value database.

 This system is divided into two parts:
  - a **command** that will search the transactions table for the date.
 It then calculates the percentiles and writes to the cache.